-COMPENSATION OF EXECUTIVE OFFICERS AND DIRECTORS

-AND OTHER INFORMATION
+COMPENSATION OF EXECUTIVE OFFICERS AND DIRECTORS AND OTHER INFORMATION

 Compensation Discussion and Analysis.
 This compensation discussion and analysis describes the key principles and factors underlying our executive compensation policies for our named executive officers.
 For the last three years, all of our named executive officers were employed and compensated directly by, and also served as executive officers of, Contran.
 For each of these years, we paid Contran a fee to receive, among other things, the services of our named executive officers pursuant to our ISA with Contran, which fee was approved by our independent directors after receiving the recommendation of our management development and compensation committee and the concurrence of our chief financial officer.
-As a result, a portion of the aggregate ISA fee we paid to Contran was paid for services provided to us by our named executive officers.
-The nature of the duties of each of our named executive officers is consistent with the duties normally associated with the officer titles and positions such officer holds with us.
+As a result, a portion of the aggregate ISA fee we paid to Contran was paid for services provided to us by our named executive officers is such officer holds with us.
 Pursuant to certain other ISAs, each of CompX and Kronos Worldwide also paid a fee to Contran for, among other things, the services our named executive officers provided to those companies, which fees were approved by the independent directors of those companies.
 Additionally, we and Kronos Worldwide each paid director fees in the form of cash and stock compensation to our chief executive officer for his service on the boards of directors of us and Kronos Worldwide.
 Other than these director fees, we did not pay any compensation directly to our named executive officers.